onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

      be prefixed with a common '{vm-type}' identifier.

-R-66729 A VNF’s Heat Orchestration Template’s Resource that is associated with a unique Virtual Machine type **MUST** include ‘{vm-type}’ as part of the resource ID.
+R-66729 A VNF's Heat Orchestration Template's Resource that is associated with a unique Virtual Machine type **MUST** include '{vm-type}' as part of the resource ID.

-R-98407 A VNF's Heat Orchestration Template's '{vm-type}' **MUST** contain only alphanumeric characters and/or underscores '_' and **MUST NOT** contain any of the following strings: '_int' or 'int\_' or '\_int\_'.
+R-98407 A VNF's Heat Orchestration Template's '{vm-type}' **MUST** contain only alphanumeric characters and/or underscores '_' and **MUST NOT** contain any of the following strings: '\_int' or 'int\_' or '\_int\_'.

 R-48067 A VNF's Heat Orchestration Template's {vm-type} **MUST NOT** be a